John Adams (composer): Musical style

-Some of Adams's compositions are an amalgamation of different styles.
-One example is Grand Pianola Music (1981–82), a humorous piece that purposely draws its content from musical cliches.
+Some of Adams's compositions amalgamate different styles.
+Grand Pianola Music (1981–82) is a humorous piece that purposely draws its content from musical cliches.
 In The Dharma at Big Sur, Adams draws from literary texts such as Jack Kerouac, Gary Snyder, and Henry Miller to illustrate the California landscape.
-Adams professes his love of other genres other than classical music; his parents were jazz musicians, and he has also listened to rock music, albeit only passively.
-Adams once claimed that originality wasn't an urgent concern for him the way it was necessary for the minimalists and compared his position to that of Gustav Mahler, J.S.
-Bach, and Johannes Brahms, who "were standing at the end of an era and were embracing all of the evolutions that occurred over the previous thirty to fifty years".
+He has professed his love of genres other than classical music; his parents were jazz musicians, and he has also listened to rock music, albeit only passively.
+Adams once claimed that originality was not an urgent concern for him the way it was for minimalists, and compared his position to that of Gustav Mahler, J. S. Bach, and Johannes Brahms, who "were standing at the end of an era and were embracing all of the evolutions that occurred over the previous thirty to fifty years".

-Adams, like other minimalists of his time (e.g. Philip Glass), used a steady pulse that defines and controls the music.
-The pulse was best known from Terry Riley's early composition In C, and slowly more and more composers used it as a common practice.
-Jonathan Bernard highlighted this adoption by comparing Phrygian Gates, written in 1977, and Fearful Symmetries written eleven years later in 1988.
+Like other minimalists of his time, Adams used a steady pulse to define and control his music.
+The pulse was best known from Terry Riley's early composition In C, and more and more composers used it as a common practice.
+Jonathan Bernard highlighted this adoption by comparing Phrygian Gates, from 1977, and Fearful Symmetries, from 1988.

 In the late 1980s and early 1990s, Adams started to add a new character to his music, which he called "the Trickster".
-The Trickster allowed Adams to use the repetitive style and rhythmic drive of minimalism, yet poke fun at it at the same time.
-When Adams commented on his own characterization of particular minimalist music, he stated that he went joyriding on "those Great Prairies of non-event".
+The Trickster allowed Adams to use the repetitive style and rhythmic drive of minimalism while simultaneously poking fun at it.
+When Adams commented on his own characterization of particular minimalist music, he said that he went joyriding on "those Great Prairies of non-event".